SjVer/CASM/README.md

 ### 💾 How To Install CASM

-NOTE: CASM HAS NOT YET BEEN RELEASED. </b>
+NOTE: CASM HAS NOT YET BEEN RELEASED. <br>
 If you want to try it anyway you can always clone this repository and build it yourself.

 #### 🐧 Linux